dataviz-sp18/fp-rodrigovaldes/README.md

 Thank for visiting this repo!

-# How to visualize the final product
+# How to visualize the final product?

 Please clone the repository in your computer and open Ties.html